NFrid/dwmblocks/README.md

 `-p` flag makes it work in command output mode.

+To use subtosignal you must set it in a pipeline after a command that monitors some thing you want to signal when it returns any stdout with a callback command.

+`some_monitoring_stuff | grep "thing that triggers" | subtosignal "play despacito"`

 # modifying blocks

 The statusbar is made from text output from commandline programs.